ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 I haven't been very good about this myself, but every once in a while I'll accept an invitation from a recruiter (it helps to set up your LinkedIn account).
 I don't bother doing any prep for these interviews, at least not initially.
 Those interviews show me the areas I need to brush up on or where the industry practices are changing.

 For example, in a tech screen I did last summer there was some miscommunication and I didn’t realize they expected actual working code.
-Instead of the usual sudo code written in a google doc, the interviewer told me to select my language of choice on an online IDE.
+Instead of the usual pseudo code written in a google doc, the interviewer told me to select my language of choice on an online IDE.
 Now, I don't have a particular language I consider myself super proficient in.
 I touch many different tools at work and end up having to use a different language about every 5 months.
 So even basic things like "create an array" tends to require googling the syntax.
 Given that, what's my favorite language of choice?
 C#, hands down.
 So I selected that.

 What hadn't occurred to me at the time is that C# is a very verbose language which Visual Studio beautifully automates away the tedious parts of.
 This online IDE automated nothing.
 Even for a basic task like creating an array I had to spend precious interview minutes looking up the right package to import and the exact syntax to use.
 Needless to say, I ran out of time.
 I crashed and burned there, but it opened my eyes to the way interviews are changing and how I needed to prepare in the future.